Pell City, Alabama

-Pell City is a city in and one of the county seats of St. Clair County, Alabama, United States, other seat being Ashville.
+Pell City is a city in and one of the county seats of St. Clair County, Alabama, United States, the other seat being Ashville.
 At the 2020 census, the population was 12,939.
 At the 2010 census, the city-limit population jumped to 12,695.

 It was home to Avondale Mills and its legacy in the Avondale Mill Historic District.

 History

-Pell City was founded in 1890 by railroad investors and named after George Pell of the Pell City Iron and Land Company, one of its financial backers.
+Railroad investors founded Pell City in 1890 and named it after George Pell of the Pell City Iron and Land Company, one of its financial backers.
 The city was incorporated on May 6, 1891, but nearly failed during the Panic of 1893.

 Pell City was revived in 1902 when Sumter Cogswell built the Pell City Manufacturing Company, which subsequently became Avondale Mills, a major landmark of the town until Thunder Enterprises, a Tennessee company, bought the building and began dismantling the factory in 2008.
-On February 14, 2008 a fire started at the mill.
+On February 14, 2008, a fire started at the mill.
 The fire was so large it could be seen from the Chula Vista/ Springville exit on Interstate 20 (I20).
-The water tower remains but the smoke stack was destroyed by workers after cracking in the cement made it a hazard.
+The water tower remains, but the smoke stack was destroyed by workers after cracking in the cement made it a hazard.

 The mill was the economic and social center of the town during its development and early growth.
 Besides the textile mill, other economic endeavors included agriculture and mercantile establishments.
 Large cotton, soybean, and cattle farms were located in the area.
 Pell City increased its size in 1956 when the nearby towns of Eden and Oak Ridge were merged with the city.
 The first mayor was Green Evans.

 The residences of Sumter Cogswell and Green Evans (Pell City's first mayor) are two of the earliest structures, dating from the late nineteenth century.
 The majority of the historic structures date from 1902 to 1905.